tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 context string(s) are known a priori.
 EPSKs may also be imported for early data use if they are bound to protocol settings and configurations that would otherwise be required for early data with normal (ticket-based PSK) resumption.
-Minimally, that means ALPN, QUIC transport settings, etc., must be provisioned alongside these EPSKs.
+Minimally, that means ALPN, QUIC transport parameters (if used for QUIC), etc., must be provisioned alongside these EPSKs.

 ## Binder Key Derivation